KathyReid/pivotsummit-2016/transcript.md

 ### Generators

-These are jobs that require a high level of interaction - think about roles in retail, in sales, entertainment and hospitality - our 'people people'.
+These are job clusters that require a high level of interaction - think about roles in retail, in sales, entertainment and hospitality - our 'people people'.

-While some roles in this category such as service roles are likely to be destroyed by automation, there's going to be a higher need for instance for specialised sales staff for advanced technical products and services, who can understand and empathise with the clients' needs and then develop a matching solution.
+While some roles in this category such as service roles are likely to be destroyed by automation, there's going to be a higher need for instance for specialised sales staff for advanced technical products and services, who can understand and empathise with the clients' needs, build rapport, and then develop a matching solution.

+In fact, research from multiple areas - the World Economic Forum, KPMG, is showing that social skills and the ability to empathise is one of the key skills required for jobs of the future - and if you're a *Generator* then it's going to be essential.

+### Artisans

-* *Artisans* - these are the jobs that require manual and dexterity skills - construction, production and maintenance.
+These are the job clusters that require manual and dexterity skills - construction, production and maintenance.
 Builders, plumbers, electricians and tradie type roles are all in this cluster.

-Australia's population growth is likely
+Australia's population growth is likely to create new jobs in this category, but event traditional construction roles are likely to be challenged by

+need for advanced manufacturing skills, 3D printing

+AI-rtisans

 * *Carers* - nurses, doctors, personal trainers, and all the roles that provide personal health and well being services.